Mugen-Builders/cartesi-co-processor-tutorial/interacting.md

 ## Notes

-- **Template Contract**: Reference the full implementation of the `CoprocessorAdapterSample` [here](https://github.com/Mugen-Builders/coprocessor-base-contract/blob/main/test/utils/CoprocessorAdapterSample.sol).
+- **Template Contract**: Reference the full implementation of the [CoprocessorAdapterSample](https://github.com/Mugen-Builders/coprocessor-base-contract/blob/main/test/utils/CoprocessorAdapterSample.sol).
 - **Gas Costs**: Interacting with `runExecution` incurs gas costs depending on the complexity of the operation.
 - **Security**: Ensure proper access controls are implemented for sensitive functions.